 - Can you tell us what you understand to be the role of the health visitor?

-- What factors can you identify that may be impacting on the way that services are delivered in the community?
+- What factors can you identify that may be impacting the way that services are delivered in the community?

 - You arrive at a house to see a child and notice that the child has a slap mark injury to his / her face.
 Where are your responsibilities?
 To whom are you accountable and for what?